3 Ways to Debug Tech’s Diversity Gap in 2020

-In 2018, women filled only 25 percent of all computing-related occupations — which is about the same percentage that we saw in the 1960s.
+In 2018, women filled only 25% of all computing-related occupations — which is about the same percentage that we saw in the 1960s.
 For African-American and Hispanic populations, the representation in these fields is far below the national distribution.

-And at the intersection of race and gender, the state of women in tech is even bleaker: 65 percent of women in computing occupations are white, 19 percent are Asian/Pacific Islander, only 7 percent are African-American, and 7 percent are Latina.
+And at the intersection of race and gender, the state of women in tech is even bleaker: 65% of women in computing occupations are white, 19% are Asian/Pacific Islander, only 7% are African American, and 7% are Latina.